NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Results

 \section{Results}

-In this section, we present the results of both the constrained and unconstrained {\tt MaxCut} optimization problems.
+In this section, we present the results of the unconstrained and constrained {\tt MaxCut} optimization problems (see Sec.~\ref{subsec:UnconstrainedMaxCut} and Sec.~\ref{subsec:ConstrainedMaxCut} respectively).
 Unconstrained solutions are obtained on the \textit{ibmq-manila} superconducting device.
 However, in order for the performance of QuEnc to be compared to and hybridized with the IBM CPLEX solver, QuEnc is run on the classical QMware HQC4020 computer.